Menu

 Books

-6 intriguing books about the Australian Outback
+8 Intriguing Books about the Australian Outback

 I’ve long been fascinated with the Australian Outback.

-It’s an inhospitable yet mesmerising place.
+It’s an inhospitable yet spellbinding place.
 It’s full of beauty and harsh reality.
 It’s insanely hot and freezing cold on winter nights.
 It’s takes up a vast part of the Australian continent and feels like another world from the busy life on the coastal fringe.

 I’ve experienced dehydration, suffered from heat stroke and got infected with Ross River Fever by mosquitoes I met in the outback.
 And yet, I cannot imagine not returning to the outback to discover more.